nerdmanship/nerdmanship/README.md

 ![][kinetic_img]

 Interactive Experiment.
 Why did I do it?
 Successes?
 Use keyboard to type.

-[View project details >>][kinetic]
+[Launch project][kinetic]